-Some 250 years ago, they experimented with planting rubber trees on either sides of a River and waited and weaved the roots to strong root bridges over years.
+Some 250 years ago, they experimented with planting rubber trees on either side of a River and waited and weaved the roots to strong root bridges over years.
 The result was the art of building root bridges, that has endured the forces of Mother Nature for centuries.
 No particular family or group did the work, but the whole village cooperated with the forest to build these bridges.
-The first root bridge was built over Umshiang River some 250 years ago, but was overflown during a heavy Monsoon season.
+The first root bridge was built over the Umshiang River some 250 years ago but was overflown during a heavy Monsoon season.
 This encouraged the villagers to build another one on top of the old one.
 This gave birth to the idea of the Legendary Double-Decker Root Bridge.
 The idea was passed on from one generation to the next, and from village to village.
-The original inhabitants of Nongriat in the “Thied Dieng” valley perfected the knowledge of weaving these amazing bridges, and brought it with them when they migrated to the current valley.
+The original inhabitants of Nongriat in the “Thied Dieng” valley perfected the knowledge of weaving these amazing bridges and brought it with them when they migrated to the current valley.

 Tale of Nongriat – of survival and adaptation

 Around 250 years ago, a terrible war was fought between “Mawphu” village and the original Nongriat village in the Thied Deing valley, over the fertility of the land.
 Nongriat lost and the surviving inhabitants fled to the present valley.
-But the Mawphus were not done yet – they sent a bunch of sacrificial bulls to rampage the village and the land, but the Nongriat inhabitants captured them and ate almost all of them.
+But the Mawphus was not done yet – they sent a bunch of sacrificial bulls to rampage the village and the land, but the Nongriat inhabitants captured them and ate almost all of them.
 This victory was short lives as the inhabitants who ate the meat died, as the meat was poisoned by the Mawphus.
 Everyone died except a family of 4 brothers and a sister.
-The survivors decided split into five clans, and moved around in the valley to build and repopulate 5 villages, namely, Tyrna, Nongriat, Mynteng, Ramdait, and Nongkroh.
-This adaptive distribution of the surviving population ensured that the Nongriat bloodline survived any future aggression by the neighbouring villages or kingdoms.
+The survivors decided split into five clans and moved around in the valley to build and repopulate 5 villages, namely, Tyrna, Nongriat, Mynteng, Ramdait, and Nongkroh.
+This adaptive distribution of the surviving population ensured that the Nongriat bloodline survived any future aggression by the neighboring villages or kingdoms.
 In hindsight, the strategy definitely worked.
-The population multiplied and prospered over the years in all the five villages.
+The population multiplied and prospered over the years in all five villages.
 The central village of Nongriat now has about 40 households and a population of around 250 people.
 The villagers are short and thin, but strong and healthy.
-They live long, due to the abundance of clean water, food, and rich oxygen form the rainforest.
+They live long, due to the abundance of clean water, food, and rich oxygen from the rainforest.

 Ri Khasi (or “Khasiland”) was the original name of the kingdom which was ruled by 30 kings and 12 dolois.
 It was renamed Meghalaya when the “Agreement of Accession” to India in 1948 was signed.
 The Khasi tribe has no script or written language of their own.
-The stories of the history are passed on from generation to generation.
+The stories of history are passed on from generation to generation.
 It is believed that their forefathers originated from Cambodia and were known as the Khmers or Mon Khmers.
 Most of the migrants, who are now known as Khasis, ended up in these lush forested hills, which were uninhabited and unclaimed are now called the Jantia Hills.

 Legends of the Sacred Grove

 The Khasis believe in their own indigenous religion, where they believe in Gods and Deities and their presence in Nature all around.
-They also believe in Elementals such as fairies (black and white / good and bad) in the Rivers, dwarves in the caves, and the presence of the spirit in all living as well as non-living things.
+They also believe in Elementals such as fairies (black and white/good and bad) in the Rivers, dwarves in the caves, and the presence of the spirit in all living as well as non-living things.
 They believe that the burning of the forests, fishing in the Rivers, rampant cutting of the trees, and hunting animals may lead to a curse by the deities and the vengeance will be served to them and their children, and grandchildren.
 However, they also rely on these forests for survival.
 So, to prevent the curse, they call upon all the spirits to reside in a selected part of the forest, called the “Sacred Grove”.
 Any curse-able activity is prohibited in these groves, even picking fruits or plucking flowers is forbidden.
 Small sacrifices are still made to the deities annually, where small and young animals like roosters are sacrificed.

 The Legend of Ka Nohkalikai

-The legend follows a beautiful girl named “Likai” who live in the village of Rangjyrthe, not far from the present Nohkalikai waterfall, who married at a ripe age and gave birth to a baby girl, which turned out to be a blessing to the family.
+The legend follows a beautiful girl named “Likai” who lives in the village of Rangjyrthe, not far from the present Nohkalikai waterfall, who married at a ripe age and gave birth to a baby girl, which turned out to be a blessing to the family.
 The child drew the attention and affection of the whole village.

-The belief in the practice of black magic, witchcraft, and conjuring of evil spirits is prevalent in the Khasi Land.
+The belief in the practice of black magic, witchcraft, and the conjuring of evil spirits is prevalent in the Khasi Land.
 The mysticism of the forest is a part of their being and folklore.
 Somewhere between Sohra and Mawsahew, there lived an enormous evil snake, that used to swallow and eat people whole, if any unfortunate should used to venture that part of the forest.
 The number of men this snake ate was innumerable.
 The story spread and one day, the desperate and courageous villagers, gathered and hunted down the snake.
 The snake shirked and rustled itself to the ground, and swore vengeance to the villagers before it was chopped to pieces and eaten.
-One village lady, kept a small piece of the meat for her son, but forgot to serve it to him on the same day.
+One village lady kept a small piece of the meat for her son but forgot to serve it to him on the same day.
 She remembered it a few days later and asked him to have it.
 But to their shock, the piece of meat had grown into a small snake now.
-They decided to burn it, but were mesmerized by the magic of the creature when it started speaking in human voice.
+They decided to burn it but were mesmerized by the magic of the creature when it started speaking in human voice.
 The snake offered to make them rich if they would feed him human blood once a year.
 They gave in to the greed, and villagers started disappearing from time to time.
-It is believed that more the deceased suffered during death, the richer the keepers become.
-It is believed that serpent is still alive in the forest and seeks Khasi blood.
+It is believed that the more the deceased suffered during death, the richer the keepers become.
+It is believed that the serpent is still alive in the forest and seeks Khasi blood.